jinyoungjo/academic-kickstart/content/talk/LSA2024_obs-final/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Jo, J., Breiss, C., & Sundara, M. (2022).
-Verb segmentation in infancy as a predictor of language outcomes in 3-year-olds.
-Talk presented at the 2022 International Conference on Infant Studies."
+title: "Jo, J. (accepted).
+Individual differences in the pronunciation of Korean stem-final obstruents and their relationship to cognitive traits.
+Poster (talk alternate) to be presented at the Linguistic Society of America 2024 Annual Meeting."
-event: 2022 International Conference on Infant Studies
+event: The Linguistic Society of America 2024 Annual Meeting
 event_url:
 location:
 address: